 You shall have no other gods before me….Dear children, keep yourselves from idols.
 (Exodus 20:3; 1 John 5:21)

-Last time, we introduced the topic of Idols of the Heart.
-Here we continue that discussion.
-If you wish, go back and read Idols of the Heart (Part 1)
+Last time, we introduced this topic.
+If you wish, read Idols of the Heart (Part 1)

 Review: What is An Idol?